-Auction processes held at the same time for the different contract types will have separate bid stacks and will be assessed separately.
-All eligible auction bids for a contract type will be placed in a bid stack comprising only the eligible bids for the same contract type and ranked by price offered, with the lowest price bid being ranked first and the highest price bid being ranked last.
-However, each purchasing decision may be informed by the bid stack of the other process to help determine value for money and to ensure the purchasing principles set out in sub-section 20G(3) of the CFI Act are met.
+All eligible auction bids will be placed in a bid stack comprising only the eligible bids and ranked by price offered, with the lowest price bid being ranked first and the highest price bid being ranked last.
+Each purchasing decision is to determine value for money and to ensure the purchasing principles set out in sub-section 20G(3) of the CFI Act are met.